Tutorial Gateway

 Arithmetic Operations on One Dimensional Arrays

-In this Program, We declared 2 arrays or One dimensional arrays a, b with the size of 10 and we also declared 4 more arrays Addition, Subtraction, Multiplication and Module of integer type and 1 array Division with float data type because, division of 2 integer numbers may give float results in most of the times.
+In this C Program to Perform Arithmetic Operations on arrays, We declared 2 arrays or One Dimensional Arrays a, b with the size of 10.
+We also declared 4 more arrays Addition, Subtraction, Multiplication, and Module of integer type.
+And one array Division with the float data type Because the division of 2 integer numbers may give float results in most of the time.

 Below printf statement asks the User to enter the arrays a, b size (Number of elements.
 For instance 4 elements = a[3])